betterscientificsoftware/bssw.io/Site/GetOriented.md

 HPC software productivity challenges are discussed in the following community report: _**Software Productivity for Extreme-scale Science**_, H. Johansen, L.C.
 McInnes, et al., 2014, Report on DOE Workshop, http://www.orau.gov/swproductivity2014/SoftwareProductivityWorkshopReport2014.pdf.

 ### Communities.
 Members of diverse research and software communities collaborate on developing and using resources on the BSSW site.
 Community-specific landing pages, tailored to unique perspectives and priorities, provide a variety of starting points for using the BSSW site.
-See the [Communities](Communities.md) page for an introduction to BSSW resources from the perspectives of the Exascale Computing Community, Scientific Libraries Community, Terrestrial Ecosystems Community, Software Engineering Community, etc.
+See the [Communities](Communities.md) page for an introduction to BSSW resources from the perspectives of the
+- Exascale Computing Community
+- Scientific Libraries Community
+- Terrestrial Ecosystems Community
+- Software Engineering Community
+- and others.

-For more information on better scientific software, go to [Better Scientific Software main page](http://betterscientificsoftware.info).
+For more information on better scientific software, go to the [Better Scientific Software main page](http://betterscientificsoftware.info).

 <!---
 BSS Site: Get Oriented